 \section{Related Work}

-\textbf{MMD versus spread $f$-divergence:} In spite of the conditions required for defining the spread divergence being closely related to the kernel requirement of MMD \citep{gretton2012kernel}, we also show that MMD and spread Total Variation Distance (TVD) \footnote{TVD between $p(x)$ and $q(x)$ is defined (up to a constant scale) as $TV(p(x)||q(x))=\int|p(x)-q(x)|dx$, it belongs to $f$-divergence family - see \cite{liese2006divergences}.} can be written as different norms ($L_2$, $L_1$ respectively) of a common objective - see \appref{app:mmd}.

-\textbf{Instance noise:} The instance noise trick to stabilize GAN training \citep{roth2017stabilizing,sonderby2016amortised} is a special case of spread divergence using fixed Gaussian noise.
-Whilst other similar tricks, for example \cite{furmston-barber-09}, have been proposed previously, we believe that it is important to state the more general utility of the spread noise approach.
+\textbf{Instance noise:} The instance noise trick to stabilize GAN training \citep{roth2017stabilizing,sonderby2016amortised} is a special case of Spread Divergence using fixed Gaussian noise.
+Whilst other similar tricks, e.g. \cite{furmston-barber-09}, have been proposed previously, we believe it is important to state the more general utility of the spread noise approach.

 \textbf{$\delta$-VAE versus WAE}: The Wasserstein Auto-Encoder \citep{tolstikhin2017wasserstein} is another implicit generative model that uses an encoder-decoder architecture.
 The major difference to our work is that the $\delta$-VAE is based on the KL divergence, which corresponds to MLE, whereas the WAE uses the Wasserstein distance.